giacomelli/giacomelli.github.io/_posts/2016-09-22-buildron-slackbotmod.md

 image: http://diegogiacomelli.com.br/images/BuildronLogo.png
 ---

-[Buildron](https://github.com/skahal/buildron) is a build radiator to help software development teams see the current status of their continous integration server and [Slack](https://slack.com/) is the omnipresent communication app for almost every developer in the world.
+[Buildron](https://github.com/skahal/buildron) is a build radiator to help software development teams to see the current status of their continous integration server and [Slack](https://slack.com/) is the omnipresent communication app for almost every developer in the world.

-For these reasons, I made a mod called [Buildron.SlackBotMod](https://github.com/giacomelli/Buildron.SlackBotMod) that let you interact with Buildron through Slack.
+For these reasons, I made a mod called [Buildron.SlackBotMod](https://github.com/giacomelli/Buildron.SlackBotMod) that let you interact with Buildron through the Slack.

 ![](../images/Buildron.SlackBotMod-2016-09-18.gif)